kamranbekirovyz/versionarte/README.md

 # versionarte

-Versionarte allows you to remotely manage your Flutter app's versioning and availability, with a variety of heplful, and in some cases life-saving features with total freedom over the UI allowing you to customize the user experience to fit your app's branding and style.
+Remotly manage your Flutter app's versioning and availability, with a variety of heplful, and in some cases life-saving features with total freedom over the UI allowing you to customize the user experience to fit your app's branding and style.

-Features you can implement with versionarte:
+Features can be implemented with versionarte:
 - ✋ Force users to update to the latest version of your app before continuing.
 - 💆🏻‍♂️ Have separate minimum, latest versions and availability status for platforms.
 - 🚧 Disable your app for maintenance with custom information text.